Toloka/docs/en/guide/concepts/overlap-faq.md

 - Dynamic overlap lets you change [overlap](dynamic-overlap.md) depending on:

     - How well the Tolokers do on the task.
-    - How well Tolokers' responses match each other.
+    - How well Tolokers' [task responses](../../glossary.md#task-response) match each other.

     This type of overlap helps you save money without reducing the quality of data labeling.